aep-dev/aep.dev/aip/general/0193/aip.md

   detail?: string

   // A unique identifier that identifies the specific occurrence of the problem.
-Can be provided to the API owner for debugging purposes. occurenceId?: string
+Can be provided to the API owner for debugging purposes. incidentId?: string

   // A map of metadata returning additional error details that can be used programmatically.
 The schema of metadata should be documented and a change in this schema could mean a breaking change. metadata?: dict<string, any>
 }

-- The `title` field is intended for consumption by humans, and therefore
+- The `title` field is intended for consumption by humans, and therefore **may** change, even within a single version.
-- The `code` field is intended to support comparison as an opaque sequence of code points, and therefore **must not** change (even by case folding or other normalization, e.g. "invalid_auth" and "Invalid_Auth" are distinct).
+- The `type` field is intended to support comparison as an opaque sequence of code points, and therefore **must not** change (even by case folding or other normalization, e.g. "invalid_auth" and "Invalid_Auth" are distinct).
   Values for this field should be 0-63 characters, and use only lower-case